 Pursuant to AB 1671 (Chapter 533, Statutes of 2017) the State Water Resources Control Board (SWRCB) shall adopt standards for backflow prevention and cross-connection control, and may do this through the adoption of a policy handbook.
 Pursuant to AB 1180 (Chapter 455, Statutes of 2019), the policy handbook shall include provisions for the use of a swivel or changeover device to supply potable water to a dual-plumbed system during an interruption in recycled water service.
-Should SWRCB develop this language during one or more public workshops, this may necessitate a corresponding code change to the recycled water building standards developed by the DWR in Chapter 15 of the California Plumbing Code (CPC).
-To implement the provisions to be adopted by the SWRCB in the CPC, DWR has included in its initial express terms placeholder language pending SWRCB adoption of requirements, anticipated by January 1, 2020.
-As such, DWR may include an addendum to replace placeholder language in its 2019 California Plumbing Code initial express terms and initial statement of reasons reflecting this pending code change prior to the GREEN/PEME Ad Hoc Code Advisory Committee meeting.
+The initial express terms proposed by DWR included placeholder language to reference the provisions to be adopted by the SWRCB.
+DWR provided an addendum to replace the placeholder language in its 2019 California Plumbing Code initial express terms and initial statement of reasons prior to the GREEN/PEME Ad Hoc Code Advisory Committee meeting.
+The new provisions in development by SWRCB necessitate the corresponding code change to the recycled water building standards developed by the DWR in Chapter 15 of the CPC.
+This amendment to the CPC is intended to implement the provisions to be adopted by the SWRCB.